norcams/docs-enduser/docs/create-virtual-machine.rst

 **Select Boot Source** should be left at "Image", which is the default.
 In this case, the virtual machine will boot from a standard cloud image.
 When selecting this option, you can choose from a list of images.
-In our example, we have selected "Fedora 24".
+In our example, we have selected "GOLD CentOS 8".

-When finished with this tab, select the next, "Flavor":
+When finished with this tab, select the next, **Flavor**:

 .. figure:: images/dashboard-create-instance-07.png
    :align: center